hydr0nium/howtogit.info/content/_index.md

 Now you should be good to go.
 If you need more information then you can follow [this link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ### How do I use git? [🔗](https://howtogit.info/#how-do-i-use-git-link)
 To use git you first need to create a repo.
-All of the stuff that follows in this sections are done in the repo with the terminal but you can also use the git interface of your editor or IDE.
+All of the stuff that follows in this section are done in the repo with the terminal but you can also use the git interface of your editor or IDE.
 After creating the repo each change in it is tracked by git.
 You can see the changes with:
 ```bash
 git status
 ```